do-not-track-me/isothiazoline-allergy/README.md

 - detergents / fabric softeners
 - air fresheners

-*if any walls have been painted less than 2 weeks ago
+* also, if any walls have been painted in the past month

 (things like hand soap don't matter, i can bring my own)